showlab/WorldGUI/README.md

 - [x] **Actor-Critic:** Checks task completion status by comparing before and after screenshots and uses an iterative action correction algorithm to gradually verify and correct actions.
 - [x] **Input with Instructional Video:** Supports the execution with instructional video.
 - [x] **Input without Instructional Video:** Supports the direct execution with user query.
+- [x] **Frontend-backend communication system:** Supports seperate the frontend and backend for flexible deploying the locally running model and user interfaces.

 See our [paper](https://arxiv.org/abs/2502.08047) for detail.
 Our GUI-Thinker is along with a newly curted Desktop GUI benchmark WorldGUI.